JohnAngeloMikhailReveche/PetVaccinationTrackerSystem-Project/README.md

 ---

-# 🐾 Pet Vaccination Tracker System
+# 🐾 Overview of the Pet Vaccination Tracker System

 The **Pet Vaccination Tracker System** is a simple yet practical tool designed to help both pet owners and veterinarians keep track of pet vaccination records.
 It aims to make storing and managing important vaccination information easier, helping pets stay healthy and avoid preventable diseases.